MaSe69/fromlisttok8/md/datascience/blog_30_save_tables.md

 - we can specify the Sheet in Excel.

 **Image**
-{% include images/image.html imagePath = "../images/img_public/Accounts_as_Excel.png" imageCaption =  "Table saved in Excel-Format but displayedwith LibreCalc."%}
+{% include images/image.html imagePath = "../images/img_blog/Accounts_as_Excel.png" imageCaption =  "Table saved in Excel-Format but displayed with LibreCalc."%}

 ## Step 4: Read from an Excel